kingmathers92/bookstore/README.md

   - Include filters for book availability, rating, or language.
   - Implement autocomplete suggestions for search input.

-- **User Reviews and Ratings**:

-  - Allow users to rate and review books.
-  - Display average ratings and review summaries on book cards.
-  - Moderate reviews to ensure quality content.

 - **Wishlist Feature**:

   - Let users save books to a wishlist for later purchase.